SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-vmware.html.md

 Configure the network by completing the "Configure network" task using the post-installer utility, see [Configuration](/guides/edge/installation/configuration).

-Finish the Edge configuration by completing the "Run post-installation" task using the post-installer utility, see [Configuration](/guides/edge/installation/configuration).
+Finish the Cumulocity IoT Edge configuration by completing the "Run post-installation" task using the post-installer utility, see [Configuration](/guides/edge/installation/configuration).

 ### Setting up for vmnetcfg utility